TylerSelden/QueryBot/README.md

 ## API

-To access the API, create a POST request to the server hosting QueryBot, on the correct port, on the path `/api/get_answer`.
+To access the API, create a POST request to the server hosting QueryBot, on the correct port.
 The request should be in JSON formatting, and adhere to the following structure:

 ```json
 {